GLOSSARY FOR UOK SONGS

 Some are three beats D_ du du which is 3/4 time (Waltz)

-Shaded words with chords above are used in an instrumental – no singing,
+Shaded words: Shaded words with chords above are used in an instrumental – no singing, just playing.

-C indicates that the notes in the chord are played together in a single, downward motion.
+Stop: C with a "down arrow" indicates that the notes in the chord are played together in a single, downward motion.

 Tablature or Tabs